sfc-gh-dwilczak/tutorials/docs/snowflake/google/cloud_storage.md

     create database if not exists raw
         comment='This is only raw data from your source.';

    -- Create the schema.
-The schema stores all objectss.
+The schema stores all objects.
     create schema if not exists raw.gcp;

     /*